IACP Technology Center

 IACP Technology Policy Framework

-Planning is well underway for the 2016 LEIM Conference, which will be held May 23-25, 2016 in Dallas, Texas.
-Next year marks the 40th anniversary of the LEIM Conference and we plan to recognize this achievement with special events.
-We will be posting our Call for Presentations in September and will open Conference Registration in October.
+Planning is well underway for the 2017 LEIM Conference, which will be held May 22-24, 2017 in St. Louis, Missouri.
+Next year marks the 41st anniversary of the LEIM Conference and we plan to recognize this achievement with special events.
+We will be releasing our Call for Presentations shortly and will open Conference Registration in October.
 Exhibit and Sponsor opportunities will open in early October as well.
-Mark your calendar and plan now to attend and participate in the 40th Annual LEIM Conference!
+Mark your calendar and plan now to attend and participate in the 41st Annual LEIM Conference!

-IACP and the LEIM Board of Officers recently concluded the 2015 LEIM Conference in San Diego, California.
+IACP and the LEIM Board of Officers recently concluded the 2016 LEIM Conference in Dallas, Texas.
 The event addressed a host of critical issues in law enforcement technology planning and management, and attracted over 600 attendees representing 42 states and international representatives from Canada, Bahamas, Denmark, England, Japan, Netherlands, Nigeria, and Sweden.
-Presentations from the 2015 LEIM Conference are available HERE.
+Presentations from the 2016 LEIM Conference are available HERE.

 Cloud Computing in Law Enforcement: Guiding Principles & Survey Results

 Law enforcement agencies throughout the United States and around the world are increasingly considering cloud computing as a viable option to support information management and operations.
 The IACP and SafeGov co-hosted a symposium called “Leveraging the Cloud in Law Enforcement" in January 2013.
 The symposium featured results of a survey of IACP members undertaken by IACP, the Ponemon Institute, and SafeGov regarding cloud computing and its application to law enforcement.
 Results of the survey of IACP members can be found in a PowerPoint presentation HERE, and an article in The Police Chief magazine HERE.